Can Advance Auto Parts, Inc. Turn Around?

 Investor Takeaway

 Despite the recent double-digit share price decline, long-term investors in Advance Auto Parts have done reasonably well.
-An investment since the end of 2007 would have delivered annualized returns of 12.8%, which greatly outperformed the same investment in S&P 500 that would have delivered annualized returns of 6.7% in the same period.
+An investment since the end of 2007 would have delivered annualized returns of 12.8%, which greatly outperformed the same investment in the S&P 500 that would have delivered annualized returns of 6.7% in the same period.

 Advance Auto Parts has been digesting the General Parts acquisition as the company has reduced its store count (by about 5.8%) from 5,372 at the end of 2014.
 These have impacted margins, revenues, and earnings negatively in the last few years.

-Currently, Advance Auto Parts's net margin sits at 4.3%.
-As the company turns around, there will be room for margin expansion and a potential to rebound earnings to jumpstart earnings growth again.
+Currently, Advance Auto Parts' net margin sits at 4.3%.
+As the company turns around, there will be room for margin expansion and a potential to rebound earnings to jump start earnings growth again.

 Share your thoughts in the comments below